ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 As discussed in the playbooks chapter, Ansible facts are a way of getting data about remote systems for use in playbook variables.

 Usually these are discovered automatically by the **setup** module in Ansible.
 Users can also write custom facts modules, as described in the API guide.
 However, what if you want to have a simple way to provide system or user provided data for use in Ansible variables, without writing a fact module?

-For instance, what if you want users to be able to control some aspect about how their systems are managed?
-"Facts.d" is one such mechanism.
+"Facts.d" is one mechanism for users to control some aspect of how their systems are managed.

 .. note:: Perhaps "local facts" is a bit of a misnomer, it means "locally supplied user values" as opposed to "centrally supplied user values", or what facts are -- "locally dynamically determined values".